INEX-EX/DApp-Test/README.md

 #### Goal

-Improve this repogitory as you can
+Improve this repogitory as you can in 24h